 Although the Ministry of Public Health, Ministry of Labor, and the DTAM have made official Thai Massage Therapy study curricula with certain course durations and content, the actual practice in Thailand is far from standardized.
 At times, it seems that each individual trainer in Thailand fills in the curriculum with its own topics, which seems to be the case especially for the private Thai Massage training schools and courses (those which are generally aimed at foreigners).

-Quality assurance of Thai Massage Therapy training in Thailand is implemented officially (via governmental accreditation, certifications and several semi-governmental associative bodies), but let’s not dive deeper into the actual reality, which again is far from being compliant.
+Officially, quality assurance of Thai Massage Therapy training in Thailand is implemented via governmental accreditation, certifications and several semi-governmental associative bodies, but let’s not dive deeper into the actual reality, which again is far from being compliant.

 An Example: Watpo Massage School

 Their Professional Thai Massage Therapy I (200 hours) course however, specifically addresses Thai therapeutic massage.
-The 200 hour course comprises of 32 hours theoretical study about health science and traditional medicine, 82 hours Thai therapeutic massage and advanced Thai ascetic self stretching (Reusi Dat Ton), and additionally 86 hours professional training.
+The 200 hours course comprises of 32 hours theoretical study about health science and traditional medicine, 82 hours Thai therapeutic massage and advanced Thai ascetic self stretching i.e. Reusi Dat Ton, and additionally 86 hours professional training.
 Watpo asserts that the students will study methods and techniques to treat about 25 conditions and ailments, such as frozen shoulder, carpal tunnel syndrome, neck issues, ankle and wrist sprain, and more.
 By the way, Part II of the course is very absent i.e. apparently non-existent.

 We can observe that in none of the cases mentioned above, there’s a clear relationship or compliance with the minimum of 372 hours of the Thai Traditional Massage for Relieving Symptoms course curriculum (the “real” Thai Massage therapy training) as proposed by the Thai Government.

 Another Example: Thai Oasis Spa School